 Despite having some of the most promising marketing messages you can imagine, reverse curve gutter guards have some serious problems.
-Although they sell on the fact that you can forget your gutters or you’ll never clean your gutters, people that buy these systems often wind up with added problems, not the solution to the problem they hoped for.
+Although they sell on the fact that you can forget your gutters or you’ll never clean them, people that buy these systems often wind up with added problems, not the solution to the problem they hoped for.

 First, the curve quickly gets dirty.
 Look at any home with a curve on it.
-You’ll notice the top is perfectly clean, but the front and underside of the curve is dark and dirty.
-When rain falls, it pounds into the top of the curve, cleaning its upper surface.
+You'll notice the top is perfectly clean, but the front and underside of the curve is dark and dirty.
+When rainwater falls, it pounds into the top of the curve, cleaning its upper surface.
 But the main source of water comes off your roof.
 It contains oils from your shingles and dirt from your roof.

 This dirty, oily water wraps round the curve and coats it.
-Without that rain pounding, this where reverse curve gutter guards wind up failing.
-Once the curve is coated, you can’t rely on surface tension to pull water around the curve.
+Without that rain pounding, this where reverse curve guards wind up failing.
+Once the curve is coated, you can't rely on surface tension to pull water around the curve.
 As it hits this dirty residue, it drops off of the system before it flows into your gutters.
-Now you’ve got landscaping damage occurring or water getting down near your foundation.
+Now you've got landscaping damage occurring or water getting down near your foundation.

 Secondly, most curves have no way of slowing down the water coming off your roof.
 If these systems are pitched in line with the roof, water has a greater chance of overshooting the gutter.
 Many require that the system be installed like a shelf over the gutter.
 This helps stop the forward momentum of the water.